Skip to main content

 Janek Walk

-Janek is a postdoc at the University of Vienna with a research focus on the processes and evolution of dryland geomorphology and soils – largely based on field studies in North Chile, Northwest Namibia and Central Asia.
+Janek is a postdoc at the Julius Maximilian University of Würzburg with a research focus on the processes and evolution of dryland geomorphology and soils – largely based on field studies in North Chile, Northwest Namibia and Central Asia.
 Outside of drylands, he further works on the human impact on fluvial systems in Central Europe.
 For these purposes, he integrates space- and UAS-borne remote sensing, GIS analyses, geomorphometry, numerical dating, and sedimentological data.
 As a regular EGU attendee since 2019, he is looking forward to engaging in the GM ECS community.

 Janek.jpg